 Fifth, in one applicant’s case, she said that when she tried to resign, her supervisor refused to accept her resignation.
 Employment in modern law is not, and does not condone, slavery.
 She does not need her resignation to be accepted by her employer.
 All she needed to do is give (written or oral) notice of termination of her employment.
 If the employment contract stipulates a notice period, then she would have to continue working for the notice period (and earn her monthly salary during that time) or she could leave before the expiry of the notice period by paying her monthly salary in lieu of working during that period.

 Sixth, in another applicant’s case, her employer kept her employment contract and her resignation letter.
 She had no idea what the contract terms were and no proof of when she had given notice of termination.
 The employer then refused to cancel her S-Pass even though it was obliged to under the law.
 She went to the Ministry of Manpower (“MOM”), who purportedly told her that since there was a contract between her and her employer, she had to deal with it herself and MOM couldn’t help her.
 That’s odd, given that almost all employment relationships would necessarily involve contracts, whether verbal or written.
 Does it mean that MOM would not get involved in all of such matters?
 More importantly, this applicant’s case highlights the importance of keeping a copy of documents one signs.
 This is so that you have the documentary evidence to support your position later, whether you will pursue litigation, complaint, or some other action later.

-I hope that this clarifies the misconceptions people have about their employment contracts so they won’t be threatened, oppressed or enslaved by unlawful contract terms.
+As a Singapore employment lawyer, I hope that this clarifies the misconceptions people have about their employment contracts so they won’t be threatened, oppressed or enslaved by unlawful contract terms.
 For an article I wrote in the Singapore Law Gazette on termination of employment contracts and dismissal, check it out here.